immutable/imx-core-sdk/README.md

 1. Use our [Wallet SDK](https://docs.x.immutable.com/sdk-docs/wallet-sdk-web/overview)
 2. Generate your own

-Immutable X enables applications to execute signed transactions on both Ethereum (layer 1) and StarkEx (layer 2).
-As such, signers are required for both these layers.
+As Immutable X enables applications to execute signed transactions on both Ethereum (layer 1) and StarkEx (layer 2), signers are required for both these layers.

 ### Generate signers using the Wallet SDK
 The [Wallet SDK Web](https://docs.x.immutable.com/sdk-docs/wallet-sdk-web/overview) provides connections to Metamask and WalletConnect browser wallets.